dturvene/finite-state-machine/README.md

 * entry_action function (UML 14.2.3.4.5)
 * exit_action function (UML 14.2.3.4.6)

-Finally, FSM is defined as a set of Transitions from one state to the next when an Event is injected into the FSM driver function.
+Finally, the FSM is defined as a set of Transitions from one State to the next when an Event is injected into the FSM driver function.

-The FSMs in this project are a proper subset of UML 14.
+Finally, the FSMs in this project are a proper subset of UML 14.
+For example, there is a lot more complexity to the UML `State` class including history, substates and enhanced actions.
+However, these extensions create a more difficult software implementation of the FSMsx.

 Glossary and Definitions
 ========================